Reba McEntire: 2000–2007: Broadway and television series

-2011–present: Brief television return and current projects
+Since 2011: Brief television return and current projects

 In September 2011, McEntire confirmed on her website that ABC had ordered a pilot for her second television series Malibu Country.
-McEntire played a divorced mother of two who moves to Malibu, California to restart her music career.
+McEntire played a divorced mother of two who moves to Malibu, California, to restart her music career.
 The pilot was filmed in April 2012 and began production on its first season in August.
-It was announced that the pilot for Malibu Country would premiere November 2, 2012.
+The pilot for Malibu Country was to premiere November 2, 2012.
 The show was broadcast Friday nights at 8:30/7:30c on ABC.
 On May 11, 2012, McEntire tweeted that the show had been picked up.
 She also was the host in the 2011 NASCAR Award Show in Las Vegas.

-Despite reports that Malibu Country was the most-watched freshman comedy in its debut season (8.7 million), the show was canceled on May 10, 2013, after eighteen episodes.
+Despite reports that Malibu Country was the most-watched freshman comedy in its debut season (8.7 million), the show was canceled on May 10, 2013, after 18 episodes.

+In 2016, McEntire was a guest panelist during season 11 of America's Got Talent.
+During one of the Judge Cuts, McEntire gave the Golden Buzzer to contortionist Sofie Dossi.

 In January 2017, it was announced that McEntire would star and produce a Southern drama series for ABC titled Red Blooded.
-It was reported in May that ABC ultimately turned down the show, so it moved to being shopped around to other networks.
+In May, ABC announced it ultimately had turned down the show, so it moved to being shopped around to other networks.
 In January 2018, Reba was chosen to portray KFC's first female Colonel Sanders.
 The commercials ran through the end of April 2018.

-In 2020, McEntire launched a podcast titled Living & Learning hosted by herself and her former Reba co-star Melissa Peterman.
+In 2020, McEntire launched a podcast titled Living and Learning hosted by her former Reba co-star Melissa Peterman and herself.